 four.
 During that time, I was the Secretary for the Trulaske College of Business Student Council, I tutored Statistics and Economics, and I was both the Social Chair and Kansas City Rush Chair for my fraternity.

-I knew I couldn’t miss the fourth and final year of debauchery with my friends, so instead of entering the real world, I pursued my MBA.
-After interviews and submitting my scores, I found out I had a full-ride to the Crosby MBA Program at the University of Missouri.
+I knew I couldn’t miss the fourth and final year of debauchery with my friends, so instead of entering the corporate jungle, I decided to pursue my MBA.
+After a couple interviews and submitting my GRE scores, I found out I had a full-ride to the Crosby MBA Program at the University of Missouri.
 They even wanted me, the 20-year-old, to teach Finance to sixty undergraduate students ranging in age from freshman to seniors.
 It was funny until I would see them out at the bar on a Tuesday, that more or less took any authority I had away.
 But, minor details.
 Hindsight is always 20/20.

 All my best,